Choctaw High School

 Choctaw High School is a public high school (grades 9-12) in Choctaw, Oklahoma.
+It is a part of the Choctaw-Nicoma Park School District.

+The district (of which this is the sole comprehensive high school) includes the majority of Choctaw as well as most of Nicoma Park and portions of Harrah, Midwest City, and Oklahoma City.

-As of 2020, it has 1,602 students and 81.84 teachers (FTE) for a student-teacher ratio of approximately 20:1.
-In 2017 it was ranked as the 28th best high school in Oklahoma by US News.
+As of 2024, it has approximately 1,811 students and 76 teachers (FTE) for a student-teacher ratio of approximately 23.8:1.
+In 2024 it was ranked as the 221st best high school in Oklahoma by US News.
 It is the only high school in the Choctaw-Nicoma Park School District.

 Athletics

 Choctaw offers the following sports to its students: